FunFair Company Update 16th October 2017

 We’re allocating 1.4% of the 11.173B tokens (0.16B) immediately to the circulating tokens that will become company assets.
 This raises the current amount of circulating tokens from 3.84B to 4.00B (4%), and allows the company to incentivise new hires, to spend FUN tokens on some contractors who wish to be paid that way, and to fund and incentivise outside companies accordingly where they wish to be paid in FUN instead of in cash.
 We prefer contractors to be aligned with our interests and paying them in FUN is a good way to do this.
 CoinMarketCap was informed of this change last month and the circulating token number has been correctly reported for the last couple of weeks at 4.00B.

 We’re allocating 42% of the 11.173B tokens (4.7B) that we’re putting into cold storage and will restrict token sales to a max of 1B per year for four years, and an additional 0.7B tokens for the fifth and final year.
 These tokens will be sold to institutions or large token buyers to minimise overheads and retain highest compliance, via OTC and market trading.
-The tokens will be sold as close to market price as possible, to minimise dilution and maximise value.
+The tokens will be sold as close to market price as possible.

 We’re allocating 55%, the majority of the 11.173B tokens, to be burned.
 This equates to 6.173B tokens that will all be burned on October 18th (now we are clear of the Metropolis’ Byzantium hard fork) at 3pm GMT (4pm British Summer Time).

 Burning tokens has the effect of taking them out of issuance.
-They will never become circulating tokens and so every other token holder benefits proportionally due to additional scarcity.
+They will never become circulating tokens.

 The tokens will be sent to the infamous burn address of 0x0, and the token contract will automatically reduce the total number of tokens from 17,173,696,075.7222 to 11,000,000,000 in the ‘Total Supply’, as detailed on Etherscan and ERC20 reporting tools.